 "This safe and painless facial helps erase fine lines and reduce the look of wrinkles while firming your skin to define your features," Vargas explains.
 "It improves muscle tone, reduces puffiness, increases cellular activity, and tightens pores.
 The overall result is healthier and younger-looking skin, no matter your age."
 In other words, the old "no pain, no gain" adage does not apply to microcurrent facials.

 "Eat a normal meal and take your normal medications before the procedure," explains Greenfield.
 "Don’t wear makeup and clean your face using a gentle wash.
 You may want to stop your retinol/retinoid five to seven days prior."

 I was receiving Vargas's signature Triple Crown Facial.
-My aesthetician skipped cleansing my skin and immediately began with gentle microdermabrasion to shed the top layer of my skin.
+My aesthetician skipped cleansing my skin and immediately began with gentle microdermabrasion to slough superficial layers of dead skin from the uppermost layer of my epidermis.
 She did this to create a clean canvas and smoother surface on my skin before the microcurrent treatment began.
 This was just the warm-up.

 What to Expect During a Microcurrent Facial

 Next was game time.
 "The Triple Crown Facial is my signature facial that speeds up collagen and elastin production to produce dramatic results," Vargas explained when I was getting the rundown.
 "It will redefine your features from the first treatment.
 This microcurrent facial uses three unique steps to reshape your face, and by the end of your treatment, your jawline will be more defined, your cheekbones more pronounced, and you'll have younger-looking and refreshed eyes."